skl/phundamental/README.md

 #### General

-It is recommended that you add `/usr/local/bin` to your path.
+It is recommended that you add `/usr/local/bin` to the beginning of your path.
 Add the following to your `.profile` or `.bashrc`:

     export PATH=/usr/local/bin:$PATH